Your Guide to Online Public Health Degrees with Financial Aid

 Review Award Letters

-Review each award letter, considering the types and amount of aid offered in each package and any stipulations.
-If you need help, a financial aid advisor can assist you in understanding the terms and conditions.
+This correspondence details your actual financial aid package.
+Fully understanding these offers helps you make an informed decision on the best ones to choose.
+Review each letter, considering the amount and type of aid and any stipulations.
+A financial aid advisor can assist you in understanding any terms and conditions.

 Back to top